grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "I am as sure as I can be.
 Blow the tanks --- the surface is going to be the safest place for us in the next few minutes."

 "Aye Boss."
 Shakes reached down and pulled up on the heavy red lever at his feet.
 The _Gnat's_ compressed air reserves blew past him in the boat's narrow pipes with a whistling hiss.
-Water burbled heavily out from the boat's ballast tanks into the surrounding ocean.
+Water burbled heavily out from the ballast tanks into the surrounding ocean.
 The Gnat started upwards --- slowly for a second --- and then a moment later gaining speed.
 "Hang on to something Hemi!"

 Hemi could feel his stomach dropping and grabbed one of the freezing pipes that ran along the hull next to him.
 He gripped the pipe with his hard fists, his knuckles whitening through his cracked skin.
 The pipe was so cold the moisture of his palms froze and his skin stuck to the metal.

-Hemi had ridden submarine ballast blows up hundreds of times, but the tiny _Gnat_ was a different experience from a big cargo sub like the _Prospect_.
+Hemi had ridden upwards on submarine ballast blows hundreds of times, but the tiny _Gnat_ was a different experience from a big cargo sub like the _Prospect_.
 In the _Prospect_ it was a dramatic but graceful maneuver, with the power and dynamism of a calving glacier.
 The _Gnat_ was another matter entirely.
 More like a bird of prey diving on a small sparrow.
 The whole boat shook with the strain of it, the hull made sounds like it was cracking apart --- and it was by no means clear to Hemi that it was not.
 When the bow popped through the surface a second later, the boat came down hard and Hemi was forced to rip one hand from the pipe and throw it up to keep his head from being driven up into the escape trunk lever.

-On the surface, the bow of the boat, which had taken on a dramatic upward angle from the ballast blow, settled slowly ahead of the two men.
+On the surface, the bow of the boat, which had taken on a dramatic upward angle during the ballast blow, settled slowly in front of the two men.
 The _Gnat_ leveled out and a sense of calm flowed through the craft.
 As soon as he was sure the maneuver was complete, Hemi moved rapidly past the engine and pushed in next to the sonar unit.
 He had the headset on and was tracking the _Grackle_ in a few seconds.

 [//]: # (### The first explosion)

 Shakes cut the throttle to the motor and caught Hemi's eye.
 He pointed to the hatch at the top of the sail with a questioning look, and Hemi nodded.
-Shakes lifted himself up, unscrewed the hatch and sat up on the sail scanning the flat gray water behind the _Gnat_.
-With little wind there was almost no noise.
-There was only a stifling silence, broken by nothing except the soft slap of water against the drifting hull.
+Shakes lifted himself up, unscrewed the hatch and sat up on the sail searching the flat gray water behind the _Gnat_.
+With little wind, there was almost no noise.
+Only a stifling silence, broken by nothing except the soft slap of water against the drifting hull.
 The sea was mottled in places with black oil that reflected back the gray of the sky, making Shakes feel like they were floating in bath of concrete slurry.

-Nothing moved as one minute passed under that silent dome of sky, then another.
-Shakes shaded his eyes against the brightness of the sky and scanned the water between him and the horizon line, looking for any surface manifestation of the movements going on below.
+Nothing moved under that silent dome of sky as one minute passed; then another.
+Shakes shaded his eyes against the brightness of the sky and scanned the water between him and the horizon line looking for any surface manifestation of the movements going on below.

 Another minute passed.
 And then, much closer than Shakes had anticipated, the heavy thud of an underwater explosion broke through the surface, and a plume of water, driven up and forward by explosive momentum shot upwards and dropped a gray oily rain onto the deck of the _Gnat_.
 The rain passed up in a rapid squall line from stern to bow, soaking Shakes where he sat on the sail.

 "Ha ha!
 Hemi!
 It worked!"

-"Hold on."
-Hemi's voice came up darkly from below.
-"I am tracking the sub on sonar."
+"Hold on," Hemi's voice came up darkly from below, "I am tracking the sub on sonar."

 Shakes initial feeling of excitement that such a claptrap device actually worked subsided to be replaced by the more rational thought that detonating the device was one thing, actually damaging the _Grackle_ was another.
-He stared into the water next to the _Gnat_ for a moment, and saw a long black shadow --- endlessly long and thin, it seemed to him --- pass under his boat down there in the depths below.
+He stared into the water next to the _Gnat_ for a moment, and saw a long black shadow --- endlessly long and thin, it seemed to him --- pass under his boat down in the depths below.

-"The device worked, but I am not hearing any sign that they were damaged."
+"The device detonated, but I am not hearing any sign that they were damaged."
 From where he was standing below, Hemi's voice did not reveal any sense of disappointment.
 "They just passed under us, still tracking the _Prospect_."

 "So that's it?
-Impenetrable hull?"
+An impenetrable hull?"

-"They hit my explosive with their ram, which is probably a very well-reinforced part of the ship."
+"They hit my explosive with their ram, which is probably a very well-reinforced part of the sub."
 Hemi hesitated.
-"We need to figure out how to deliver a charge to a weaker part of the ship."
+"We need to figure out how to deliver a charge to a weaker point."

 "Yeah, and while you are pondering that tiny challenge, they are closing in for a shot on the _Prospect_."

 "Hopefully Captain Percy can manage one close pass by the _Grackle_ and give us time to get another device into position.
 We need to get the _Gnat_ back under water."

-"Hang on, don't forget we need to reset the escape trunk first."
+"Hold up.
+Don't forget we need to reset the escape trunk first."

 "How do you pump the water out of the flooded trunk?"